yugr/rust-slides/features/cons/index-checks/README.md

-All info about problems with indexing checks at runtime.
+All info about problems with bounds checks at runtime.

+# Problems caused by bounds checks

 matklad [claims](https://github.com/matklad/bounds-check-cost) that main problem with index checks is blockage of autovec (and maybe other optimizations) and check themselves are cheap.